 Forest tenure and ownership

 The ownership of a forest, especially native forest, has a major bearing on its management intent.
 The six tenure classes used for forests in the National Forest Inventory are amalgamations of the wide range of classes used by various state and territory jurisdictions.
 The classes can be grouped on the basis of ownership as public or private, with a small area of unresolved tenure.
-Publicly owned forests include ‘nature conservation reserve’, ‘multiple-use public forest’ and ‘other Crown land’.
+Publicly owned forests include ‘multiple-use public forest’, ‘nature conservation reserve’, and ‘other Crown land’.
 ‘Leasehold forest’ is forest on Crown land (land that belongs to a national, state or territory government) that is typically privately managed.
-Some forests on private land are publicly managed as conservation reserves.
-For industrial plantations, the ownership of the land can be different from the ownership of the trees, and management arrangements can be complex.
+For commercial plantations, the ownership of the land can be different from the ownership of the trees, and management arrangements can be complex.

 Native forests – Six tenure categories are recognised for Australia's native forests, covering both public and private management: